walbourn/walbourn.github.io/_posts/2012-04-25-xinput-and-windows-8.md

 If using the XInput 1.3 solution, You should follow the instructions on <a href="https://docs.microsoft.com/en-us/windows/desktop/directx-sdk--august-2009-">Microsoft Docs</a> to use the Windows 8.x/10 SDK headers and libraries where possible and explicitly link to the <code>DXSDK_DIR</code> for the headers where you need older versions to support older versions of Windows. (see "<a href="https://walbourn.github.io/where-is-the-directx-sdk/">Where is the DirectX SDK?</a>").

+> **NOTICE:** The *DirectX SDK*, the *DirectX End-User Runtime*, and the files for the *DirectX End-User Web Installer* were all SHA-1 signed, and therefore have been removed from Microsoft Downloads per [this policy](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/sha-1-windows-content-to-be-retired-august-3-2020/ba-p/1544373).
+Therefore, it's best to avoid using XInput 1.1, 1.2, or 1.3 entirely.

-In a future <a href="https://walbourn.github.io/xinput-and-xaudio2/">post</a>, I'll address the details of using XInput 1.4's audio features, and how to implement similiar behavior down-level using XInput 1.3.
+In a future <a href="https://walbourn.github.io/xinput-and-xaudio2/">post</a>, I address the details of using XInput 1.4's audio features, and how to implement similar behavior down-level using XInput 1.3.
 XInput 9.1.0 doesn't support audio features.

 <strong>Note:</strong> The <a href="https://walbourn.github.io/windows-sdk-7-1/">Windows 7.1 SDK</a> includes the <code>xinput.h</code> header and <code>xinput.lib</code> import library for the the Xinput 9.1.0 version as well.
 XInput 9.1.0 can be deployed on Windows XP using the legacy DirectX SDK's REDIST (aka DirectSetup).